-1. Social Security is not an investment.
+- 1. Social Security is not an investment.
 It is insurance.
 Its function is to protect workers from the risks associated with financial and economic losses.
-These risks are real-within 17 months of its peak in October 2007, the stock market had declined 57%.100 In three 20-year periods in the last century the real return to the stock market was zero.101 Social Security is not a money-making venture, it is protection from poverty should those money-making ventures fail.
+These risks are real-within 17 months of its peak in October 2007, the stock market had - declined 57%.
+In three 20-year periods in the last century the real return to the stock market was zero.
+Social Security is not a money-making venture, it is protection from poverty should those money-making ventures fail. - 2.
+There are already vehicles for retirement investment in the stock market-401(k)s and IRAs.
+These vehicles allow individuals to take advantage of the potential high returns from the stock market in order to save for retirement.